MataPOS/matapos/README.md

 # MataPOS

-MataPOS is a robust, compact and affordable POS device aimed for small and medium sized retailers.
+MataPOS is a robust, compact and affordable Point of Sale (POS) device with a target market of small and medium scale retail outlets across the world.
+The project is part of a continous assessment for Real-time Embedded Programming course taken by masters students at the prestigious University of Glasgow in the United Kingdom.
+The design will demonstrate the power and dynamism of the Raspberry Pi with C++ codes in performing real-time operations that would be beneficial to the intended market.

 ## Initiated By